open-source-labs/Recoilize/README.md

 ```

 ## If you would like to use the Testing Window...
-### --Important-- <br>
+###  --Important--
-<p>formatRecoilizeSelectors is expecting you to update your atoms with writeable selectors.
+formatRecoilizeSelectors is expecting you to update your atoms with writeable selectors.
 If you are using anything else to update your atom values, they will not be able to be read by the testing window.
 Furthermore, for atom/selector dependencies to be registered, you have to fire off a change in state before you choose a selector from the dropdown.
 Choosing a selector too soon will break the page.</p>

 <p>First, import formatRecoilizeSelectors from Recoilize.</p>